 How physical therapy helps

 While the degenerative process cannot be reversed, there is a lot that can be done to improve mobility, reduce pain, improve strength and improve function.
 Physical therapy is the ideal, non-invasive treatment that helps to improve spinal flexibility, core muscle strength, reduce pain and improve posture.
 All of these contribute to less pain and a return to normal or modified activities.
-Contact us today to discover how we can help your back pain and return you to the activities you love!
+Contact Us Today at Freehold, NJ Center to discover how we can help your back pain and return you to the activities you love!